Oregon Holocaust Memorial: Design

 The memorial features a stone bench with wrought iron gating around a cobblestone circle.
 Scattered bronzes of common objects such as shoes, glasses, and a suitcase represent items left behind by those persecuted during the Holocaust.
 A cobblestone walkway, with granite bars simulating railroad tracks, leads to a wall containing a history of the Holocaust as well as quotes from survivors.
 The memorial also contains a "soil vault panel", which covers soil and ash from six extermination camps of the Holocaust (Auschwitz-Birkenau, Bełżec, Chelmno, Majdanek, Treblinka, and Sobibor) brought back by local residents.
 Engraved on the back of the wall are the names of people who died in the camps, as well as the names of their surviving relatives in Oregon and Southwest Washington.
 Author and designer John Laursen created the lettering for the memorial.
 Other design team members included artists Tad Savinar and Paul Sutinen, landscape architects John Warner, Marianne Zarkin and Marlene Salon, and historian Marshall Lee.

 Construction

 The total estimated cost of construction was $800,000, funded by grants and private donations.
 The primary contractor for the project was Oregon's Walsh Construction Company.
 Minnesota-based Coldspring Granite Company provided granite for the memorial.

 History

 The memorial was vandalized in 2021.

+The project was delayed for several years due to land use appeals by the Arlington Heights neighborhood.
+Citing parking, traffic, and neighborhood character concerns, the appeal eventually landed at the Oregon Supreme Court.